 Either after cutting, or using two large pieces of metal – the welding process for a certain design can be used.
 Welding is the procedure of joining two (or more) pieces of metal together via heat and or pressure.

-For this operation, high-tech machinery is needed as a said project may need a very particular shape using these materials.
+For this operation, high-tech machinery is needed as said project may need a very particular shape using these materials.
+Here are some of the benefits of welding:

 Machining